Public bookcase: Use and acceptance

 If a public bookcase is centrally and accessibly located and is stocked with sufficient material, public bookcases are quickly and widely appreciated.
-Vandalism has occurred in some places and, in successful cases, is countered by "bookcase sponsors" or "godfathers" who devote their time and attention to care of the collection.
+Vandalism has occurred in some places and, in successful cases, is countered by "bookcase sponsors" who devote their time and attention to care of the collection.

 The acceptance, motivation and user-profile of public bookshelves was examined in 2008 by a study at the University of Bonn.
 It was found that the system had developed as a notable alternative to conventional bookstores.
-One cannot equate public bookcases with classic peer-to-peer exchange, but they certainly represent the voluntary transfer of goods.
 Surveyed users also indicated that they believed that regular use of public bookcases could function as an example for similar schemes for other desirable goods.
 This acceptance has led to a rapid dissemination of public bookshelves throughout Germany.
 It has been found that durable construction and storm-resistance promote sustained use.
+As of December 2023, there are 3400 such libraries in Germany.

-In North America, public bookcases have been criticized for being mostly placed redundantly in neighborhoods of wealthier well-educated people, where there are already high-quality traditional public libraries nearby.
+In North America, public bookcases have been criticized for being mostly placed redundantly in neighborhoods of wealthier, well-educated people, where there are already high-quality traditional public libraries nearby.

 Variants

 In Oerlinghausen there is a modified version of the public bookcase.
 A small bookcase has been installed in Simon Square by the Friends of The Public Library, in collaboration with the Cohabitation/Society/Culture group of the local Agenda 21.
 These groups stock the bookcase as needed from a so-called "book exchange", a larger public event which has taken place in the Dietrich-Bonhoeffer-Haus in Oerlingsausen-South every Saturday since 2007.
 One may also deposit book requests to be matched from stock by the operators of the exchange.

 The Salbke Bookmark is a large, open-air construction which includes a number of public bookcases.
 Originally built on the site of a demolished library in a depopulated district of Magdeburg, the local civic association has moved much of the stock to a nearby vacant shop where more than 10000 donations are securely housed.

 A cafe in Marburg includes a public bookcase.
 The city library now includes a cabinet of books which may be freely taken or exchanged by patrons rather than organising complex book disposal events.
 The operation of this variant combines the library's daily operations with community control.
 As the bookcase is located in a protected space it does not require sponsorship or weather protection.

+In New Zealand, several cities have installed "Lilliput Libraries" (after the diminutive fictional island in Gulliver's Travels) consisting of repurposed cupboards or cabinets outside private houses, which are essentially identical to public bookcases.
+The Lilliput Library scheme began in Dunedin in 2015, and has since spread to over 300 Lilliput Libraries in around 40 towns and cities around the country, as well as to Queensland, Australia.